Richard Lyons, 1st Earl Lyons: Ambassador to Paris

 interview between Otto von Bismarck and M. Jules Favre that failed to resolve their dispute.
-During the investment of Paris, Lyons, departed for Tours, and subsequently to Bourdeaux, with ministers of the French provisional government, for which Lyons was criticised in the British House of Commons, despite that Britain had recognised the Provisional Government as the veritable government.
-Lyons advocated the restoration of French military power to restore the balance of power on the Continent. but his actions were met with French aversion to Britain.
+During the investment of Paris, Lyons, departed for Tours, and subsequently to Bordeaux, with ministers of the French provisional government, for which Lyons was criticised in the British House of Commons, despite that Britain had recognised the Provisional Government as the veritable government.
+Lyons advocated the restoration of French military power to restore the balance of power on the Continent, but his actions were met with French aversion to Britain.

 Advocacy of an entente with France and forecast of world war

 Lord Lyons contended that democracy had been unsuccessful in France, for which favoured leaders such as Napoleon III and Léon Gambetta, whom he believed were able to organise French society and to perpetuate the France's adherence to a free-trade policy.
 The later years of Lyons's tenure in France included those in which the Eastern Question determined international policy; those in which France invaded Tunisia; and those in which the Egyptian Question became important.
 Lyons therein advocated policies that he thought would prevent a conflict between France and Germany and that would consequently perpetuate British dominance of Europe.
 Subsequent to the British Action in Egypt in the summer of 1882, and to the abolition of the dual rule in Egypt, Lyons was involved in a confrontation between Britain and France that lasted until 1904, in which Lyons contended that Britain ought to not withdraw from reform of Egyptian finances and from acknowledgement of French financial rights in Egypt.

 Lyons's competence in France led the Prime Minister Salisbury to in 1886 offer Lyons the office of British Foreign Secretary: this was the third occasion on which Lyons was offered the office of Foreign Secretary, and for the third time, Lyons declined.
 Lyons, who had inherited the titles of 2nd Baronet and 2nd Baron Lyons subsequent to the death of his father in 1858, received the higher noble titles of Viscount, in 1881, and Earl, in 1887, but he died before he had been formally invested with the latter.
 Lyons agreed with Salisbury that he was to remain Ambassador to France until October 1887, when he was succeeded as Ambassador to France by Robert Bulwer-Lytton, 1st Earl of Lytton, who had been his Secretary.